-What is Open Access?
+What is open access?

-How do I make my research Open Access?
+How do I make my research open?

 There are two major routes to Open Access: gold and green.

-What is the RVC's policy on Open Access?
+What is the RVC's policy?

 Any paper authored or co-authored by RVC staff must be made available on the RVC research repository.
 This can be the version of record, if gold open access has been arranged, or it can be the Accepted Manuscript, if using the 'green' route.
 It is the RVC's policy to support green open access for articles wherever possible, though immediate open access might be require to comply with UKRI and COAF funded research grants.
 Please get in touch with the library in case of any questions.

-This policy ensures that the College's research is widely and freely available, and also eligible for submission to the Research Excellence Framework based on the REF Open Access policy.
+This policy ensures that the College's research is widely and freely available, and also eligible for submission to the Research Excellence Framework based on the REF Open Access Policy.
 Please notify us of acceptances, and attached your final accepted manuscript as a Word document, at email@example.com after receiving notice of publication.

 For the college's full policy on Open Access, please see the RVC Open Access Policy.